matthewtyler/matthewtyler.github.io/index.md

 - I develop new statistical methods for descriptive and causal inference to help study polarization in US politics.

-- My work is published or forthcoming at *Proceedings of the National Academy of Sciences*, *The Journal of Politics*, and *Political Analysis*.
+- My research is published or forthcoming at *Proceedings of the National Academy of Sciences*, *The Journal of Politics*, and *Political Analysis*.

 ## [Link to my C.V.](https://www.dropbox.com/s/sm0pfjekpzdykd7/CV.pdf?dl=0)